arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### Changed return values in HTTP method `POST /_api/cursor`

-The previously mentioned change also leads to the statistics being returned in the HTTP REST API method `POST /_api/cursor`.
+The previously mentioned change also leads to the statistics being returned in the HTTP RESTful API method `POST /_api/cursor`.
 Previously, the return value contained an optional `extra` attribute that was filled only for data-modification queries and in some other cases as follows: